ice-wm/FAQ/index.md

 As it is the case with most Linux and Unix programs IceWM can be configured using plain text config files.

-### You mean I have to edit these files?

-There is a lot of utilities nowadays.
-See utilities section - "Tools for IceWM".

 The config files need to be changed if you want to change IceWM's behavior.
 This does not necessarily mean that you have to use an